AliBaheri/alibaheri/_news/announcement_16.md

 ---

-I gave a talk at the University of North Texas entitled "Safe Decision Making in Evolving Environments for Safety-Critical Autonomous Systems".
+**[talk]** I gave a talk at the University of North Texas entitled "Safe Decision Making in Evolving Environments for Safety-Critical Autonomous Systems".